What is your diet and exercise background?

 What motivated you to find a solution to the problem?

 My brother bought my wedding dress as a gift, but it’s a smaller size.
-Knowing this, I wanted it anyway because it’s the dress I had my eye on for ages; so this is my current motivation to get to the size I’ll be happy with.
-I am getting married on the 30th of September 2017, and I didn’t want to look back at our wedding photos and be disappointed about the way I look in them.
+Knowing this, I want the dress so bad and I had my eye on for ages; so this is my current motivation to get to the size I’ll be happy with.
+I’m getting married on the 30th of September 2017.
+I didn’t want to look back at our wedding photos and be disappointed about the way I look in them.